daymxn/rbxts-expect/.changeset/small-phones-grow.md

 ---
-"@rbxts/expect": patch
+"@rbxts/expect": minor
 ---

-Add the NOP `at` for numbers
+Added the NOP `at` for numbers